lad-sapienza/BraDypUS/bdus-docs/setup/advices-and-hacks.md

+---
-# Some advices and hacks
+title: Some advices and hacks
+---

 Follow here some advices regarding the configuration of the database that might help in solving practical issues.
 Please feel free to contribute,